FedericoBruzzone/rusty-ex/README.md

 - `--print-artifacts-dot`: print the artifacts graph in DOT format
 - `--print-features-dot`: print the features graph in DOT format
 - `--print-crate`: print the crate AST
+- `--print-centrality`: print the (some) centrality of the features graph

 Use the cargo plugin: